scottlafetra/DarkFrontier/Gameplay Rules.md

 3. The player who fired the least amount of missles resolves missle collisions equal to the diffrence between those two numbers.

 ### Gimbaling
-If an engine has gimbaling, you may distribute it's thrust when increasing velocity between two adjacent hexes on the ship's velocity counter.
+If an engine has gimbaling, you may distribute its thrust when increasing velocity between two adjacent hexes on the ship's velocity counter.